The Undergraduate Student Housing Office recognizes that special circumstances may affect your housing needs and is ready to help.

 The charge for a married couple living in Spelman is one and a half times the cost of a single student living in a regular Spelman suite.

 Medical Accommodation is intended for students with medical conditions and disabilities and is administered jointly by the Student Housing and the Office of the Dean of Undergraduate Students (ODUS).
-The medical accommodation assignment process takes place in February; applications are available online in January.
+The medical accommodation assignment process takes place prior to room draw.

 Your physical needs will receive priority, and secondarily, we will do our best to accommodate some of your other preferences.
 You are not obligated to accept a medical accommodation room assignment.